ripienaar/noteikumi/README.md

 end
 ```

-As you can see a day of week checker isn't exactly anything anyone would generically
+Generally this work hours check would be pretty strange especially for containers I guess,
-build into any kind of deployer, but once you have a rules based logic extraction you
+having a rule based deployer means it can easily be implemented even if the developers
-can easily achieve more or less anything without having to fork the main project, it
+of the tool does not support it.
+They just have to provide a convenient way to have
-should just allow user supplied rules.
+user supplied rules.

 Status?
 -------